 If your horse suffers from, or is prone to laminitis, then the diet is one of the most important places to start.

-Those horses prone to laminitis will often have to endure a diet which minimises the calories and starch they receive and avoid turnout on pasture, especially for a long period of time.
-However, it is important not to forget that the laminitis prone equine still requires the vital vitamins and minerals in the diet and when feed and turnout is simply reduced, they often do not receive the nutrients they require to maintain health and well being.
+Those horses prone to laminitis will often have to endure a diet which minimises the calories from both sugar and starch they receive and avoid turnout on pasture, especially for a long period of time.
+However, it is important not to forget that the laminitis prone equine still requires vital vitamins and minerals in the diet and when feed and turnout is simply reduced, they often do not receive the nutrients they require to maintain health and well being.

 While excess starch and sugar consumption is a major factor in contributing towards laminitis, and contributes towards behavioural issues as well as weight gain, sugar is still a vital part of your horse’s diet, and they are efficient at digesting it as it is a part of their natural diet.
 Grass will typically be the largest source of sugar in the horse’s diet, typically 20% sugar, and at grass a 500kg horse can consume 50kg of fresh grass in one day, which is the equivalent of 2000g of sugar, or two whole bags, however even a single slice of typical hay (approximately 2kg) can provide around 200g of sugar.

 While it is important to carefully manage the diet of a laminitis prone horse, eliminating all sugar is nigh on impossible, and would not be beneficial to the animal, as some naturally occurring sugar is required.
 It is more important to reduce the starch as much as possible and sugar to a reasonable level, and remember that a balanced diet is vitally important to provide the vitamins and minerals necessary to balance the deficiencies found in forage and grazing.